Ellon/futrobotros/README.md

 ## Installation :

 Clone the repository or create a symbolic link into the `src` folder of your catkin workspace and run `catkin_make`.
-For examle, if you have a catkin workspace in `~/catkin_ws`, you can do:
+For example, if you have a catkin workspace in `~/catkin_ws`, you can do:

     cd ~/catkin_ws/src